MicrosoftDocs/learn/learn-pr/azure/connect-vm-with-azure-bastion/includes/3-how-does-azure-bastion-work.md

 1. **Browser connects to Bastion host** - The browser connects to Azure Bastion over the internet using the public IP of the Bastion host.
 1. **Bastion connects to VM** - Azure Bastion host servers are designed and configured to withstand attacks while providing access to workloads sitting behind the bastion host.
 Internally, Azure Bastion is a scale set and has the capability to resize itself as the number of sessions increases.

    Azure Bastion hosts are deployed in a separate subnet within the virtual network.
-This subnet, AzureBastionSubnet, is a secure platform managed subnet.
+This subnet, AzureBastionSubnet, is a secure platform-managed subnet.
 No other Azure resources can be deployed in this subnet and you should not change the subnet name.
 1. **RDP or SSH session opens in the browser** - Azure Bastion uses an HTML5 based web client that is automatically streamed to your local device.
 The Bastion service packages the session information using a custom protocol.
 The packages are transmitted using TLS.